Acrylic Display Cases vs Open Stands: Choosing the Best Way to Show Your Army

 The WarSplay™ Solution

 WarSplay™ is built specifically for visibility and scale.
 It is a matte black, precision-engineered open display system that completely bypasses the risks of snapping acrylic and ruined photos.
-The matte finish ensures your paint job remains the focus with zero glare, and the optional magnet-ready setup keeps your squads perfectly aligned.
+The matte finish ensures your paint job remains the focus with zero glare, and the optional magnet-ready setup keeps your squads perfectly aligned. [cite: 1]

-For the ultimate hybrid setup, we recommend placing your modular WarSplay™ stands inside a standard glass cabinet (like an IKEA DETOLF or BLÅLIDEN).
+For the ultimate hybrid setup, we recommend placing your modular WarSplay™ stands inside a glass cabinet (compatible with IKEA DETOLF® or BLÅLIDEN®).
 You get maximum visibility and stadium-tiering combined with the dust protection of solid glass—completely avoiding the pitfalls of brittle, expensive acrylic enclosures.

 Frequently Asked Questions